Lok Sabha elections: Second phase of polling begins in 88 constituencies

 Congress leader Rahul Gandhi and Union minister Rajeev Chandrasekhar are among the prominent candidates in the fray.

-The second phase of the 2024 Lok Sabha election began on Friday, with 88 constituencies across 12 states and a Union Territory going to the polls.
+The second phase of the 2024 Lok Sabha election began on Friday, with 88 constituencies across 12 states and the Union Territory of Jammu and Kashmir going to the polls.

 Voting is underway in all 20 seats of Kerala, 14 in Karnataka, 13 in Rajasthan, eight each in Maharashtra and Uttar Pradesh, six in Madhya Pradesh, five each in Assam and Bihar, three each in Chhattisgarh and West Bengal and one each in Manipur, Tripura and Jammu and Kashmir.

-The approximate voter turnout till 9am in Assam was 9.71%, while it was 9.65% in Bihar and 15.42% in Chhattisgarh.
-Jammu and Kashmir recorded a voter turnout of 10.39% till 9am according to data released by the Election Commission.
+While the estimated voter turnout till 5 pm in Assam was 70.66%, it was 53.03% in Bihar and 72.13% in Chhattisgarh.
+Jammu and Kashmir recorded a voter turnout of 67.22% till 5 pm, according to data released by the Election Commission.

 Madhya Pradesh’s Betul constituency was also supposed to go to polls in the second phase, but the voting was postponed to May 7 after the death of Bahujan Samaj Party candidate on April 9, according to PTI.